What About Inputing Policy in Value Function: Policy Representation and Policy-extended Value Function Approximator: Policy Representation Learning

-To train the policy embedding $\chi_{\pi}$ obtained above, the most straightforward way is to backpropagate the value approximation loss of PeVFA in an \textit{End-to-End (E2E)} fashion as illustrated on the lower-right of Figure \ref{figure:pr_framework}.
-In addition, we provide two self-supervised training losses for both OPR and SPR, as illustrated on the upper-right of Figure \ref{figure:pr_framework}.
-The first one is an \textit{auxiliary loss (AUX) of policy recovery} \citep{GroverAGBE18MAPR}, i.e., to recover the action distributions of $\pi$ from $\chi_{\pi}$ under different states.
+To train the policy embedding $\chi_{\pi}$ obtained above, the most straightforward way is to backpropagate the value approximation loss of PeVFA in an \textit{End-to-End (E2E)} fashion as illustrated on the lower-right of Fig.\ref{figure:pr_framework}.
+In addition, we provide two self-supervised training losses for both OPR and SPR, as illustrated on the upper-right of Fig.\ref{figure:pr_framework}.
+The first one is an \textit{auxiliary loss (AUX) of policy recovery} \cite{GroverAGBE18MAPR}, i.e., to recover the action distributions of $\pi$ from $\chi_{\pi}$ under different states.
 To be specific, an auxiliary policy decoder $\bar{\pi}(\cdot|s,\chi_{\pi})$ is trained through behavioral cloning, formally to minimize cross-entropy objective $\mathcal{L}_{\text{AUX}} =- \mathbb{E}_{(s,a)} \left[ \log \bar{\pi}(a|s,\chi_{\pi}) \right]$.
-For the second one, we propose to train $\chi_{\pi}$ by \textit{Contrastive Learning (CL)} \citep{Srinivas20CURL,Schwarzer20MPR}: policies are encouraged to be close to similar ones (i.e., positive samples $\pi^{+}$), and to be apart from different ones (i.e., negative samples $\pi^{-}$) in representation space.
+For the second one, we propose to train $\chi_{\pi}$ by \textit{Contrastive Learning (CL)} \cite{Srinivas20CURL,Schwarzer20MPR}: policies are encouraged to be close to similar ones (i.e., positive samples $\pi^{+}$), and to be apart from different ones (i.e., negative samples $\pi^{-}$) in representation space.
 For each policy, we construct positive samples by data augmentation on policy data, depending on SPR or OPR considered; and different policies along the policy improvement path naturally provide negative samples for each other.
-Finally, the embedding $\chi_{\pi}$ is optimized through minimizing the InfoNCE loss \citep{Oord18CPC} below: $\mathcal{L}_{\text{CL}} = - \mathbb{E}_{(\pi^{+},\{\pi^{-}\})} \left[ \log \frac{\exp(\chi_{\pi}^{T} W \chi_{\pi^{+}})}{\exp(\chi_{\pi}^{T} W \chi_{\pi^{+}}) + \sum_{\pi^{-}} \exp(\chi_{\pi}^{T} W \chi_{\pi^{-}})} \right]$.
+Finally, the embedding $\chi_{\pi}$ is optimized through minimizing the InfoNCE loss \cite{Oord18CPC} below: $\mathcal{L}_{\text{CL}} = - \mathbb{E}_{(\pi^{+},\{\pi^{-}\})} \left[ \log \frac{\exp(\chi_{\pi}^{T} W \chi_{\pi^{+}})}{\exp(\chi_{\pi}^{T} W \chi_{\pi^{+}}) + \sum_{\pi^{-}} \exp(\chi_{\pi}^{T} W \chi_{\pi^{-}})} \right]$.

-Now, the training of policy representation model in Algorithm \ref{algorithm:RL_PeVFA} can be performed with any combination of data sources and training losses provided above.
-A pseudo-code of the overall policy representation training framework and complete implementation details are provided in Appendix \ref{app:PR}.
+Now, the training of policy representation in Algorithm \ref{algorithm:RL_PeVFA} can be performed with any combination of data sources and training losses provided above.
+The pseudo-code of the overall policy representation training framework is shown in Algorithm \ref{algorithm:overall_view_pr} in Appendix \ref{app:overall_view_pr}.
+In addition, complete implementation details and more discussions (e.g., on the scalability, representation criteria) are provided in Appendix \ref{app:PR}.